pranitastudent/Guju-FODMAP-CookBook/README.md

 <li> As a user to the site I should be able to view all recipes available.
 I should be able to view the recipe steps, cooking time, serving portion and calorie count for all recipes.</li>
 <li> As a user I should be able to register on the website and login.</li>
 <li> As a user I should be able to search for a recipe using keywords and the relevant results must show. </li>
-<li> As a user I must be able to filter through the recipes using the filters and results pertaining to my filter choices must show.
+<li> As a user I must be able to filter through the recipes using the filters for course and allergens and results pertaining to my filter choices must show.</li>
 <li> As a logged in user I should be able to edit, delete and create my recipes.
 My own recipes can only be edited and deleted.</li>
 </ul>